jmeile/JMMidiBassPedalController/src/Automation/README.md

 the "At log on" trigger and change: "Any user" to "Specific user", then select the user you want to use.

-## Runing a Task after Windows has started
+## Starting the software after Windows has started

 Here you will find these two files: